Deposed Crown Princess Park: Biography

+Sometime after her marriage, her maternal grandfather became involved in the political palace turmoil.
+He was known to work with Kim Gae-si, her father-in-law's concubine, and Gwon Sin (권신).

 Meanwhile, on 13 March 1623, Park was deposed from her position along with her in-law's and got exiled to Ganghwa Island.
-Her family was exiled too and some of them were beheaded as execution.
+Because of her father-in-law's tyranny and her maternal grandfather's political involvement with Kim Gae-si, her family was exiled too and some of them were beheaded as execution.

 While in exile, the deposed couple fasted or tried to commit suicide by hanging themselves, but failed.
 In the end, about two months later in April (May of the lunar calendar), Yi Ji was digging a tunnel to escape.
 When his wife and him tried to escape the island, they were caught by the royal soldiers.
 The deposed crown princess committed suicide in June 1623 (lunar calendar May) the third day after her husband was arrested.
 She was 26 years old.
-Then on 22 July, a month after his late wife’s death (in Lunar calendar was 25 June), her husband died from hunger.
+Then on 22 July, a month after his late wife's death (in the Korean calendar (lunar) was 25 June), her husband died from hunger.

 Park didn't receive a posthumous name because she was deposed from her position.